STRIPERSPACE.COM LOGO

 Fish Scale Age Rings

 Fish scales can reveal the age of a fish in a fashion similar to the rings of a tree.
 Scales get larger as the fish grows by adding growth circles, called circuli, to the outside edge.
 When a fish feeds heavily from spring through fall, the scales grow pretty fast with wide spacing between each circulus.
-Because most fish feed less and grow more slowly during winter, there is less space between each cirulus and a thicker ring is formed.
+Because most fish feed less and grow more slowly during winter, there is less space between each circulus and a thicker ring is formed.
 Biologists count these rings to determine the age of the fish, as seen below in this scale from a 10-year old striper.

 Striped Bass Fish Scale Age Rings